-A project must allow the utilization, training and development of volunteers, address a community need within one or more of the focus area, and the Junior League of New Orleans must have a position of responsibility in administration and program development.
-Furthermore, the project must have a high impact in the community.
+A project must allow the utilization, training, and development of volunteers and address a community need within the focus area.
+JLNO must have a position of responsibility in administration and program development, and the project must have a high impact in the community.
 Specifically:

-- People's lives will change as a result of the program and the project has an evaluation process that supports results.
+- People's lives will change as a result of the program, and the project has an evaluation process that supports results.

 - The underlying causes of the community need are addressed.

 - We are able to assess the number of people experiencing the change versus the intensity of that change.

 - Levels of change include knowledge, skills, attitudes, behavior, condition, and status.

 Other requirements include a defined, viable plan for sustainability and an organizational infrastructure capable of supporting project operations.

 From June 1, 2016 through May 31, 2017, our Community Projects include the following: